drjkuo/JujiOA/README.md

 ![alt](https://github.com/drjkuo/JujiOA/blob/master/apiv1.png)

 The diagram above shows the system architecture of second type of "representativeness": [Twitter's popularity](https://dev.twitter.com/rest/reference/get/search/tweets).
-When an user visit the landing page of our server, the server returns index.html.
+When an user visit another landing page of our server, the server returns index.html.
 After the user enters one twitter handle, top 10 popular tweets will be displayed, where Twitter does not indicate how they evaluate the popularity.

 #### Client side
 The client side works very similar to the abovementioned.
 The difference is sending the request to another API.